datacol-io/datacol-io.github.io/docs/index.md

 [2]: https://cloud.google.com
 [3]: https://cloud.google.com/container-engine/

-Checkout our [philosophy](/docs/philosophy) and why we are different from existing solutions/products on Google Cloud.
+Checkout our [philosophy](/docs/philosophy) and why we are different from existing solutions/products.